EugeneVakarchuk/ulbi_tv_course/README.md

 5. Refactoring counter component in jsx file.
 6. Working with class styles.
 7. Working with props.
+8. Working with lists.
+Transformation massive of object to massive Reacts elements.

 ### What wasn't done:
 1. Create class-component (becaouse class-component is outdated technology).